geoblink/design-system/src/elements/GeoSelectToggleButton.md

-`GeoSelectToggleButton` is used to toggle the select content popup
+`GeoSelectToggleButton` is a button designed to look like a modern HTML `<select>` input, displaying a placeholder content when no value is chosen and featuring a trailing chevron.

 ```jsx
 <div class="element-demo">